 Apart from that, the Beta 6 updates are loaded with features, system behaviors and developer APIs which you can find in the final platform.

-Chris Banes, an engineer in the Android Developer Relations team at Google said “The behavior of the exclusion APIs is changing.
-You can request what you like, but the system will now only honour X amount from the bottom (currently 200dp)”.
+Chris Banes, an engineer in the Android App Development Relations team at Google said “The behavior of the exclusion APIs are changing.
+You can request what you like, but the system will now only honor X amount from the bottom (currently 200dp)”.